-- 8.540.8.C.
-Written notification of all PAR denials, including a member's appeal rights, will be issued within one business day of the determination to the member or member's designated representative and the submitting provider. - 1.
-The Home Health Agency may request a reconsideration from the URC if the PAR is denied.
-The HHA also may request a Peer to Peer review if the ordering physician or allowed practitioner is in agreement. - 2.
-Services provided during the period between the provider's submission of the PAR to the URC to the final approval or denial by HCPF may be approved for payment.
-Payment may be made retroactive to the start date on the PAR form, or up to 30 calendar days, whichever is shorter.
-Provide written notification to the client or client's designated representative and submitting party of all PAR denials and the client's appeal rights, within one working day of the decision. - 3.
-When denied or reduced, services shall be approved for thirty (30) additional calendar days after the date on the member's notice of denial letter.
-If the denial is appealed by the member in accordance with Section 8.057, services will be maintained at the currently approved level for the duration of the appeal until the final agency action is rendered.
+- Review information provided and apply the medical criteria as described herein. - Return an incomplete PAR to the Home Health Agency for correction within ten working days of receipt. - Approve the PAR, or refer the PAR to the URC physician reviewer, within 10 working days of receipt of the complete PAR. - 4.
+Process physician review referrals and approve, partially approve, or deny the PAR within 10 working days of receipt from the nurse reviewer.
+The URC physician reviewer shall attempt to contact the attending physician or the primary care physician for more information prior to a denial or reduction in services. - 5.1.
+Provide written notification to the client or client's designated representative and submitting party of all PAR denials and the client's appeal rights, within one working day of the decision. - 6.
 Approve subsequent continued stay PARs that have been to physician review without referral, if the client's condition and the requested hours have not changed. - 7.
 Notify the Department of all extraordinary PDN services approved as a result of an EPSDT screen. - 8.
-Notify the submitting party of all PAR approvals. - 8.540.8.D.
-Expedited PAR reviews may be requested in situations where adhering to the time frames above would seriously jeopardize the client's life or health. - 8.540.7.E.
+Notify the submitting party of all PAR approvals. - Expedite PAR reviews in situations where adhering to the time frames above would seriously jeopardize the client's life or health.

+- 8.540.6.D.8.540.7.D.
+Expedited PAR reviews may be requested in situations where adhering to the time frames above would seriously jeopardize the client'smember's life or health.
 No services shall be approved for dates of service prior to the date the URC receives a complete PAR.
 PAR revisions for medically necessary increased services may be approved back to the day prior to receipt by the URC if the revised PAR was received within five working days of the increase in services.
-Facsimiles may be accepted. - 8.540.7.F.
-The URC nurse reviewer may attend hospital discharge planning conferences, and may conduct on site visits to each client at admission and every six months thereafter. - 8.540.7.G.
+Facsimiles may be accepted. - 8.540.6.E.
+The URC nurse reviewer may attend hospital discharge planning conferences, and may conduct on site visits to each client at admission and every six months thereafter. - 8.540.6.F.
 For members currently receiving PDN services initiated prior to November 1, 2021, providers must submit a prior authorization request (PAR) in accordance with the schedule in Sections 8.540.7.G.1-10.
 When denied or reduced, services shall be approved for 60 additional days after the date on which the notice of denial is mailed to the client.
 If the denial is appealed by the member in accordance with Section 8.057, services will be maintained for the duration of the appeal until the final agency action is rendered.
-After August 31, 2022, services shall be approved for an additional 15 days after the date on which the notice of denial is mailed to the client. - 1.
-Ten percent (10%) of PARs must be submitted by November 30, 2021; - 2.
+After August 31, 2022, services shall be approved for an additional 15 days after the date on which the notice of denial is mailed to the client. - Ten percent (10%) of PARs must be submitted by November 30, 2021; - 2.
 An additional 10% of PARs must be submitted by December 31, 2021; - 3.
 An additional 10% of PARs must be submitted by January 31, 2022; - 4.
 An additional 10% of PARs must be submitted by February 28, 2022; - 5.
-An additional 10% of PARs must be submitted by March 31, 2022; - 6.
-An additional 10% of PARs must be submitted by April 30, 2022; - 7.
-An additional 10% of PARs must be submitted by May 31, 2022;

-- 8. An additional 10% of PARs must be submitted by June 30, 2022; - 9.
+An additional 10% of PARs must be submitted by March 31, 2022; - An additional 10% of PARs must be submitted by April 30, 2022; - 7.
+An additional 10% of PARs must be submitted by May 31, 2022; - An additional 10% of PARs must be submitted by June 30, 2022; - 9.
 An additional 10% of PARs must be submitted by July 31, 2022; - 10.
 The final 10% of PARs, with a total of 100% of PARs initiated prior to November 1, 2021, must be submitted by August 31, 2022.

-8.540.9 REIMBURSEMENT
+8.540.78.540.8 REIMBURSEMENT